crabnebuelar/Cretastrophe/README.md

 - Implemented a custom 2D platformer controller
 - Adapted movement and grounding logic to support:
-  - Rapidly changing slopes
+  - Rapidly changing slopes (players don't draw straight lines)
-  - Non-uniform, player-drawn platforms (not straight lines)
 - Ensured stable movement when platforms are:
   - Added or removed under the player
   - Modified while the player is standing on them